Back to home page click here

 INTRODUCTION

-The Fifth Republic came about following a political crisis over France's colonial war in Algeria, when Charles de Gaulle took power under a new constitution which gave the President new executive powers compared to the Fourth Republic, making the post uniquely powerful in European politics.
+The Fifth Republic came about following a political crisis over France's colonial war in Algeria, when Charles de Gaulle took power under a new constitution which gave the President new executive powers compared to the Fourth Republic, making the post uniquely powerful in European politics and indeed politically - if not militarily - more powerful than the American Presidency.

 THE PRESIDENCY

 Four of France's five Republics have had presidents as their heads of state, making the French presidency the oldest presidency in Europe still to exist in some form.
 However, in each of the Republics' constitutions, the President's powers, functions and duties - and his relation with French governments - have differed.
 Under the Third and Fourth Republic, which were parliamentary systems, the office of President of the Republic was a largely ceremonial and powerless one.
-The constitution of the current Fifth Republic greatly increased the President's powers.
+The constitution of the current Fifth Republic greatly increased the President's powers and some have the described the current position as a constitutional monarch.

-Since 1875, the President has been barred from appearing in person before the National Assembly or the Senate in order to ensure that the executive and the legislature are kept seperate.
+Since 1875, the President has been barred from appearing in person before the National Assembly or the Senate in order to ensure that the executive and the legislature are kept separate.
+However, in 2008, a constitutional amendment was carried which enables the President to convene the Congress of the French parliament in order to make a declaration.
+A debate may then follow his declaration, without his presence.

+Following a referendum in 1962, the President is elected by universal suffrage.
 Candidates for the Presidency must obtain 500 sponsoring signatures of elected officials from at least 30 departments or overseas territories.
-The post is directly elected in a two-stage voting system.
+These elected officials are the more than 40,000 MPs, MEPs, senators, regional councillors and mayors.
+The post is elected in a two-stage voting system.
 A candidate who receives more than 50% of the vote in the first round is elected.
 However, if no candidate receives 50%, there is a second round which is a run-off between the two candidates who secured the most votes in the first round.
 This is held two weeks later.
 All elections are held on a Sunday.

-The term is five years, a reduction from the previous seven years.
-A President can seek a second term and normally secures it.
-Indeed only one President of the Fifth Republic has failed a re-election bid: Valéry Giscard d'Estaing.
+Following a referendum in 2000, the term of office for the Presidency is five years, a reduction from the previous seven years.
+A President can seek a second term and normally secures it, but two Presidents of the Fifth Republic have failed a re-election bid - Valéry Giscard d'Estaing and Nicolas Sarkozy - and one - François Hollande - did not even seek a second term.

 THE EXECUTIVE